myceey69/myceey69/README.md

 🎓 **B.S. in Computer Science**, Cal Poly Pomona (Expected May 2028)
 📊 GPA: 3.7
 🌎 Los Angeles, CA
-🌐 Fluent in English & Spanish | Conversational Cantonese
+🌐 Fluent in English, Spanish & Cantonese

 I’m passionate about building impactful technology at the intersection of **AI, data science, and full-stack development**.
 I’ve worked on seismic hazard research, climate simulations, enterprise systems, and AI-powered web platforms.